allenai/allennlp/tutorials/getting_started/getting_started.md

 ## Installing using pip

-TODO(joelrus): add instructions when ready
+TODO(joelgrus): add instructions when ready

 ## Installing from source